Centre Staff

 Andrew Mackenzie has been Chief Executive of the Scottish Arbitration Centre since its establishment in 2011.
 A solicitor on secondment to the Centre from the Scottish Government, Andrew previously worked as a policy lead in Justice and as a legal adviser to that Government.

 Andrew sits on the Advisory Board of the International Bar Association (IBA) Section on Public and Professional Interest Council, having formerly been a Member of the Council.
 He is also Co-Chair of the IBA Government and Public Lawyers Forum and sits on the Advisory Board of the IBA Access to Justice and Legal Aid Committee, having formerly been Co-Chair of that Committee.
-An Associate Member of Chartered Institute of Arbitrators, he also sits on the European Sub-Committee of the Campaign for Greener Arbitration, the Scottish Courts and Tribunals Service Arbitration Court Users Group, the Scottish Government Dispute Resolution Delivery Group, and is a public interest member on the Institute of Chartered Accountants of Scotland Investigation Committee.
+An Associate Member of the Chartered Institute of Arbitrators, he also sits on the European Sub-Committee of the Campaign for Greener Arbitration, the Scottish Courts and Tribunals Service Arbitration Court Users Group, the Scottish Government Dispute Resolution Delivery Group, and is a public interest member of the Institute of Chartered Accountants of Scotland Investigation Committee.

-Duncan
+Duncan Bagshaw

 Registrar

-Davide
+Davide D'Aleo

 Business Development Manager

-Rahaf
+Rahaf Saeed

 Administrator